Connecting Bundles

 Artifact definition <your-org>/getting-started published successfully!Make note of your organization name - you'll need it in the next steps!

-Step 2: Update getting-started Bundle to Produce an Artifact
+Step 2: Update getting-started Bundle to Produce a Resource

-Now you'll modify your getting-started bundle from the previous guide to produce an artifact defined by your schema.
+Now you'll modify your getting-started bundle from the previous guide to produce a resource defined by your schema.

 Update the Bundle Configuration